The Blue Oak Guide to Copyleft

 Reciprocal Public License:

-There are a variety of copyleft licenses that apply to things other than software, like documentation or databases.
-(These are also often known as “Share Alike” licenses.)
-This guide does not cover those in depth, and Blue Oak strongly recommends against using these for software unless necessary to match an existing community’s policies.
-For more information, you might refer to the Open Knowledge Foundation’s list of Conformant Licenses, particularly those labeled “SA” (Share Alike).
+This guide does not cover those licenses, and Blue Oak strongly recommends against using them for software unless necessary to match an existing community’s policies.
+For more information, you refer to the Open Knowledge Foundation’s list of Conformant Licenses, particularly those labeled “SA” for “Share Alike”.